Chen-Abudi/react-forms/README.md

 ## 🛠️ Techniques:

 - **`Two-Way Binding`**: Gives components a way to share data, two-way binding listen for events and update values simultaneously between parent and child components.
+- **`Web APIs`**:
+  - **FormData**: Provides a way to construct a set of key/value pairs representing form fields and their values.
+- **`Native Browser APIs`**: Native Browser APIs are built into the browser and provide native features that can also be used in a web app.

 ---